• Skip to main content

 Notes

-• If you don’t have a pizza pan, use a large baking sheet either sprayed generously with cooking spray or covered with parchment paper.
+• If you don’t have a pizza pan or pizza stone, use a large baking sheet either sprayed generously with cooking spray or covered with a piece of parchment paper.
+I’ve also had great success baking the pizza in a large cast iron skillet.

 • If you do not have a stand mixer with a dough hook, use a large spoon to mix the dough.